 - PEBB Providence Choice Benefit Summary.
-These materials are available at www.ProvidenceHealthPlan.com/pebb when you register for a myProvidence account as explained in section 2.4.
+These materials are available when you register for a myProvidence account as explained in section 2.4.
 Benefit Summaries detail your Deductibles, Copayments and Coinsurance for Covered Services. - Provider Directory, which lists In-Network Providers and is available online at ProvidenceHealthPlan.com/findaprovider.
 If you do not have Internet access, please call Customer Service.